jaderigby/bacon/README.md

 myUtility create name:test
 ```

-The above command will result in the following object being assigned to the "argDict" variable:
+The above command will result in the following object being assigned to your utility's action "argDict" variable:

 ```
 {"name" : "test"}